polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

       p
         innerValue:Hint, smaller is better ...
 ```

-So arguably, at least in regards to bandwidth consumption, the Micro MySQL datagrid performs up to 21
-times faster, or at least consumes up to 1/21th of the bandwidth as some of the other datagrids out there does.
-Which of course makes it blistering fast for phones, and other devices that doesn't have the luxury of a high
-bandwidth connection.

 If you'd rather like to see a pie chart, you can find one below, made with the same numbers as the one above.